mankyd/htmlmin/docs/quickstart.rst

   htmlmin input.html output.html

 If no output file is specified, it will print to ``stdout``.
-If not input specified, it reads form ``stdin``.
+If no input specified, it reads form ``stdin``.
 Help with options can be retrieved at any time by running `htmlmin -h`::